Feds Raid Ald. Edward Burke’s City Hall Office, Ward Office; Doors And Windows Covered In Brown Paper

 City Hall employees working in an adjacent office arrived around 8:30 a.m. to find Burke’s office papered over.
 When a reporter knocked on the door of Burke’s office Thursday morning, a man in a suit opened the door and simply said “no comment.”

-Brown paper also covered the doors and windows of Burke’s 14th Ward office at 2650 W. 51st St., and at least one unmarked squad car was parked outside.
+Brown paper also covered the doors and windows for much of the day at Burke’s 14th Ward office on the Southwest Side.
 A man who walked out of the back door of the ward office Thursday afternoon identified himself as a member of law enforcement, but declined to comment, and referred questions to the FBI’s press office.

-The FBI and U.S. Attorney’s office did not immediately respond to requests for comment.
+There has been no sign of law enforcement activity at Burke’s home on the Southwest Side.

-Francisco Ortega, who owns the nearby Gracias Bakery, said he saw two men who appeared to be agents trying to open the back door of Burke’s ward office around midnight, and then go around to the front door when they couldn’t get in.
+Francisco Ortega, who owns the Gracias Bakery near Burke’s ward office, said he saw two men who appeared to be agents trying to open the back door of Burke’s ward office around midnight, and then go around to the front door when they couldn’t get in.

 Calls to Burke’s offices were not answered.